Investigating Test Overfitting on SWE-bench: Results

-Table~\ref{tbl:rq3} shows how much overfitting occurs when using some of the golden tests for code selection and repair.
-For this experiment, we divide black-box tests into two groups: fail-to-pass \emph{reproduction} tests and pass-to-pass \emph{regression} tests.
-We only reveal the reproduction tests~(so they are no longer black-box) but continue to hide the regression tests.
-This is a limit study, because in practice, all black-box tests are hidden.
-The overfitting rate, which means passing now-revealed reproduction tests but failing still-hidden regression tests, is low~(13/223=5.8\% and 22/194=11.3\% with Claude and GPT-4o, respectively).
-Apart from overfitting, this also shows how well the model performs when some black-box tests are exposed.
+RQ3 asks what would happen if the test-based code refinement would not use imperfect generated tests~$t_\textrm{gen}$ but rather golden tests~$t_\textrm{gold}$.
+This is a limit study, because in practice, issues do not usually come with oracular executable acceptance tests.
+Table~\ref{tbl:rq3} shows how much overfitting occurs in this setting.
+Here, the final determination of whether an instance is resolved is based on passing both golden tests~$t_\textrm{gold}$ and a subset of regression tests~$t_\textrm{old}$.
+(While issue-resolution systems such as Agentless have access to the full regression testing suite contained in the original code~$c_\textrm{old}$, they do not know which subset of those tests are expected to pass after issue resolution~\cite{chen_et_al_2026}.)
+The overfitting rate, which means passing now-revealed golden tests~$t_\textrm{gold}$ but failing the relevant subset of regression tests~$t_\textrm{old}$, is low~(13/223=5.8\% and 22/194=11.3\% with Claude and GPT-4o, respectively).
+Apart from overfitting, this also shows how well the model performs when golden tests~$t_\textrm{gold}$ are exposed.
 When the model passes the golden reproduction tests, the probability that the issue is resolved is high, but not 100\%, because regression tests can still fail.
-The improvement from using black-box tests in issue resolution is modest: the number of resolved instances with the Claude model goes up from 229 to 243, which is around a 3\% increase.
-Overfitting in this setup is much less since we are evaluating against the golden tests--however, the golden tests themselves are really just a proxy for ``correctness'', against which we might still be overfitting~(but we do not have a good way to measure this).
+The improvement from using golden tests in issue resolution is modest: the number of resolved instances with the Claude model goes up from 229 to 243, around a 3\% increase.
+This experiment emulates a situation where developers follow test-driven development and write tests prior to generating~$c_\textrm{new}$.
+Unfortunately, the gains are limited, highlighting that current issue resolution systems often miss the bigger picture.